The Superman Family: Publication history

 The Superman Family went through two distinct phases.
 In its inception the three leads Jimmy Olsen, Lois Lane, and Supergirl rotated new stories each issue with reprints for the other characters.
 The first six issues (#164–169) of the series were in the 100 Page Super Spectacular format and Nick Cardy was the cover artist.
 Changes were made in the setting of Supergirl's adventures during the character's run in the title.
-She moves to Florida to join the faculty at the New Athens Experimental School in issue #165.
-In an "imaginary tale" set in a possible future in issue #200, Supergirl, now known as Superwoman, is depicted as being the Governor of Florida in her secret identity of Linda Danvers.
+She moved to Florida to join the faculty at the New Athens Experimental School in issue #165.
+In an "imaginary story" set in a possible future in issue #200, Supergirl, now known as Superwoman, is depicted as being the Governor of Florida in her secret identity of Linda Danvers.
 She leaves Florida and relocates to New York City to become a soap opera actress in issue #208.

 After the cancellation of Super-Team Family, a Supergirl/Doom Patrol team-up originally scheduled to appear in that title was published in The Superman Family #191–193.
 Supergirl battled the Enchantress in issues #204–205 and teamed with the Legion of Super-Heroes in issue #207.

 The Superman Family became the first DC Comics series in the 80-page Dollar Comic format, consisting of 64 pages of new stories, beginning with issue #182 (March–April 1977).
 With that issue, the "framing element" was removed from the covers, and the book switched to printing all-new material.
 It became a monthly series in 1981, starting with issue #207.